This alert warns of the dangers of wearing unsuitable disposable coveralls for asbestos removal work.

 Published:01 August 2010

 WorkSafe Victoria has found some licensed asbestos removalists wearing unsuitable disposable coveralls during asbestos removal.
 These coveralls are often made from single layer, lightweight polypropylene that may allow fine dust to penetrate the coveralls and tend to tear easily.

-Inhalation of asbestos fibres is a serious health risk and can lead to diseases such as mesothelioma, lung cancer and asbestosis.
+Inhaling asbestos fibres is a serious health risk and can lead to diseases such as mesothelioma, lung cancer and asbestosis.

-Use disposable coveralls that are of a suitable standard to prevent penetration of asbestos fibres.
-Disposable coveralls rated Type 5, category III, in accordance with European standard EN ISO 13982–1) or equivalent meet this standard and are suitable for use during asbestos removal.
+Use disposable coveralls that are designed and manufactured to a suitable standard to prevent penetration of asbestos fibres.
+Disposable coveralls rated Type 5, category III, in accordance with European standard EN ISO 13982–1, or that meet an equivalent standard are suitable for use during asbestos removal.

 Importers and suppliers

 Importers and suppliers of disposable coveralls must ensure they provide sufficient and accurate information with their coveralls to comply with their duty to provide information under the Occupational Health and Safety Act 2004.

 Employers using disposable coveralls during asbestos removal must ensure the coveralls are suitable for removal work.
 Type 5 coveralls or equivalent for this purpose, will meet the required standard.